akhoury105/Streamlabs_Chatbot_Raffle/README.txt

     {0} = user of the command
     {1} = the number of tickers the user has
     {2} = the odds that user has of winning
+- The maximum number of decimal places the odds will extend to can be set in the UI under:
+    Decimal Places

 ## Errors ##